-Now that Spring is knocking at the door, we are almost to the home stretch of our first year as a family with a “school age” child.
-Here are just a few of the ways it was way harder than I thought it would be:
+Now that spring is knocking at the door, we are almost to the home stretch of our first year as a family with a school-age child.
+Here are just a few of the ways having a kindergartener was way harder than I thought it would be:

-2. There is still a lot to teach her.
-She learns a lot in school.
+She learns a lot in school with her kindergarten teacher.
 But that doesn’t mean she stops learning at home.
-She comes home with popcorn words and read-at-home books and library books.
-Oh and it’s about time she finally mastered tying her shoes and riding a bike with no training wheels, and it would probably be good for her to start having a chore chart around the house which will lead to learning about managing allowance… My point it, even thought she has an “official” teacher, parents are still the biggest teacher in a child’s life.
+She comes home with popcorn words and read-at-home books and library books and math papers.
+Oh, and it’s about time she finally mastered tying her shoes and riding a bike with no training wheels, and it would probably be good for her to start having a chore chart around the house which will lead to learning about managing allowance.
+My point is even though she has an official teacher, parents are still the biggest teacher in a child’s life.
 We aren’t off the hook when they go to school.
 We just learn how to do more work in less time.

-3. Kindergarten is COMPLICATED.
-My little human now shares space with twenty four other little humans all day.
+My little human now shares space with 24 other little humans all day.
 And that’s just in her own classroom, not to mention the dynamics on the playground or the lunch room.
-She spent enough time in daycare and preschool for this not to be a completely overwhelming transition but still.
-It’s a big shift.
-And with that many other small people, things are bound to get a little complicated sometimes.
-“So-and-so doesn’t want to be my friend anymore.”
-“Such-and-such pushed someone else on the playground.”
-“So-and-so can read better than me.”
-Not only is it hard to keep up with all the “stuff” that goes on during her day, we have to spend time talking through all the complicated stuff and hope that it makes her more resilient to the bigger “stuff” in the future.
+She spent enough time in daycare and preschool for this not to be a completely overwhelming transition, but still, it’s a big shift.
+And with that many other kindergarteners, things are bound to get a little complicated sometimes.

-5. I miss her.
-The fact is, I went from having her around all the time, knowing what she was up to every day, to missing out on a BIG part of her day.
+The fact is, I went from having her around all the time, knowing what she was up to every day, to missing out on a big part of her day.
 I can’t always know what’s going on or be there to hold her when she needs her mom.
-It’s weird to think of so many other people impacting the person she is becoming all day when I’m not there to be a part of it.
-There are days where I wish I would have kept her home another year, even though I know she was ready, just because I selfishly miss her.
+It’s weird to think of so many other people impacting the person she is becoming when I’m not there to be a part of it.
+There are days when I wish I would have kept her home another year—even though I know she was ready—just because I selfishly miss her.
 A lot.